slowcyclist/auto-enter-pin/README.md

 At startup, systemd lauches the script automatically

-The script watches for dbus signals from ofono that indicate the modem is coming online and ready to receive pin code, we enter pin.
+The script watches for dbus signals from ofono that indicate the modem is coming online and ready to receive pin code, then we enter the pin.

 If this sequence does not occur for a given time, either the pin is not locked or it has already been entered and we quit.